Nonzero $\mathfrak{n}$-cohomology of Totally Degenerate Limit of Discrete Series representations

-Our current goal is to provide a statement of Serre duality between the cohomology groups $H^\bullet \Vconvex$ and $H^\bullet (\Vconvex w_0)$.
-In Definition \ref{ax: conditions for differentials} we associated a chain complex $C^\bullet \Vconvex$ to any subset $\Vconvex\subset \Weyl$ of the Weyl group satisfying condition \eqref{ax: zeroortwo}, and made a number of choices in order to define the differential of the chain complex.
+Our current goal is to provide a statement of Serre duality between the cohomology groups $H^\bullet \Vconvex$ and $H^\bullet (\Vconvex w_0)$ as defined in section \ref{section: root system definitions}.
+In Definition \ref{ax: conditions for differentials} we associated a chain complex $C^\bullet \Vconvex$ to any subset $\Vconvex\subset \Weyl$ of the Weyl group satisfying condition \eqref{ax: zeroortwo}.
 Getting to a duality statement will require us to construct the differential for $\Vconvex w_0$ using a choice of differential on $\Vconvex$.